AvalonSemiconductors/gfmpw1-multi/README.md

 ## Multiplexer

 Simplest setup to allow the multiple designs to share the chip IO.
 Has a connection to the wishbone bus, so a design can be selected and other settings configured.
 Also contains 64 bytes of RAM usable by designs, and pre-programmable over wishbone.

+## Bit-serial CPU (MC14500)

+A very simple, bit-serial yet turing-complete CPU based on the MC14500 architecture, but modified to allow it to operate on 8-bit values.
+Example program included in verification can multiply two numbers, despite the CPU only supporting logical operations on 1-bit operands.